formbricks/store/apps/docs/docs/core-concepts/data-model.md

 # Data Model

-Store uses a simple, powerful data model optimized for analytics.
+Hub uses a simple, powerful data model optimized for analytics.
 Each record represents **one answer to one question**, making it incredibly easy to query, aggregate, and visualize your experience data.

 ## How It Works